By Ed Staskus

 What makes the picture unstable are the other, contrasting signifiers, the motorcycles and their riders.
-There are hundreds of them, a restless band bound together by their outcast and yet conservative ideology, riding Harleys which are both engineered and emblems, parsing an age-old ceremony as they rumble slowly up the street.
+There are hundreds of them, a restless band bound together by their outcast and yet conservative ideology, riding Harleys which are both emblems engineered real things, parsing an age-old ceremony as they rumble slowly up the street.

 They are in rows and lines as orderly and mundane as the street, the rows of apartments, and lines of power poles.
 Even still, they are troublesome men.

-“He had gone up to Au Sable to live, escape from the city,” said Tim.
+“He had gone up to Au Sable to live, escape from New York City,” said Tim.

-The poster they had been given stayed at the far back of Liquids and Solids, gracing a wall above a small round two-chair table next to the kitchen, for more than three years.
+The poster they had been given stayed at the far back of Liquids and Solids, gracing a wall above a small round two-chair table just outside the kitchen, for more than three years.

 “Tim liked it,” said Liz Yerger, one of the gastropub’s servers.
 “He never said why, exactly, except that a friend had given it to him.”